CU-DBMI/set-website/_posts/2024-03-25-Parquet-Crafting-Data-Bridges-for-Efficient-Computation.md

 <!-- excerpt start -->
 [Apache Parquet](https://en.wikipedia.org/wiki/Apache_Parquet) is a columnar and strongly-typed tabular data storage format built for scalable processing which is widely compatible with many data models, programming languages, and software systems.
-Parquet files (typically denoted with a `.parquet` filename extension) are typically compressed within the format itself and are often used in embedded or cloud-based high-performance scenarios
+Parquet files (typically denoted with a `.parquet` filename extension) are typically compressed within the format itself and are often used in embedded or cloud-based high-performance scenarios.
 It has grown in popularity since it was introduced in 2013 and is used as a core data storage technology in many organizations.
 This article will introduce the Parquet format from a research data engineering perspective.
 <!-- excerpt end -->